NP-Hardest/ECC-Scalar-Multiplication/README.md

 ## **Features**

 - **Finite Field Adder/Subtractor**
-  - Performs addition and subtraction over the prime field used in Curve25519.
+  - Performs modular addition and subtraction over the prime field used in Curve25519 in **5 clock cycles** using 64 bit modules.

 - **Finite Field Multiplier**
   - Computes **256-bit multiplication** in **176 clock cycles**.